EAU CLAIRE LOOKOUT

 - Call the Fire Department at 911.

 - Activate the nearest fire alarm.

-- Assemble in designated area: the park outside the Point on the Bow building, 837 2Nd Ave SW, remain there until a headcount can be taken.
+- Assemble in the designated area: the park outside the Point on the Bow building, 837 2nd Ave SW, and remain there until a headcount can be taken.

 - Contact Building Manager if you are able.
 The person will follow up with the Fire Department.

-- Elevators will be used by Fire Dept to assist removing special risk people from the building in an appropriate and safe manner.
+- The Fire Dept will assist in removing special risk people from the building in an appropriate and safe manner.

 - Remain outside until designated official announces that it is safe to reenter.